 Chronic sufferers experience not only the lungs inflamed, but the lymph nodes in the chest may also become swollen, which can impact breathing and other body functions.

 What Silicosis Does to the Body

-Once silica particles enter lung tissue, scar tissue begins to form, and nodules develop.
-Over time, the nodules can grow, causing breathing problems, scarring, cough, and other symptoms.
+Once silica particles enter lung tissue, scar tissue begins to form and nodules develop.
+Over time, the nodules grow causing breathing problems, scarring, cough and other symptoms.
 In some cases, nodules develop into large fibroids, which cause further stiffening of the lungs.

 Who is At Risk for Silicosis?

 Anyone who works around crystalline silica is at risk for silicosis.
-That is estimated to be around two million workers in the United States alone.
+Estimates suggest there are around two million workers at risk in the United States alone.
 The risk is primarily to individuals who work in:

 - Foundry Work

 - Maritime Industry

 Anyone working in these or other industries should take caution when working around crystalline silica.
 Exposure to these particles can be life-changing or life-threatening.